divvi-xyz/docs-v1/docs/protocol/overview.md

 1. **Sign up as a referrer** by submitting a request using this [form](https://docs.google.com/forms/d/e/1FAIpQLScTXExYljGoWsw4-mMHf7nXUxXV6QSrXa5zUMPK2foUwpdwZQ/viewform).
 2. **Make sure users register as referrals before using the protocol** by sending a registration transaction from the frontend.
 There are detailed instructions for how to do this [here](./frontends.md).

-By following these simple steps, you can integrate with **divvi v0** and start earning referral rewards!
+By following these simple steps, you can integrate with **divvi v0** and start earning divvi rewards!